Now Hiring: Staff Attorney – Economic Justice Program

-- Conducting policy research and analysis focused on key issues and opportunities to improve Nebraska’s child welfare system.
+- Conducting policy research and analysis focused on key issues affecting low-income Nebraskans, as well as developing strategies to make positive change.

-- Ability to work independently and be organized and detail oriented.
+- Ability to work independently, be organized and detail oriented.

 - Ability to work in a team-oriented and collaborative environment.

-- Knowledge and awareness of local, regional, and national issues facing children in foster care.
+- Knowledge and awareness of local, regional, and national issues facing low-income families.

-- Experience with legal, legislative and/or administrative advocacy preferred.
+- Experience with legislative and administrative advocacy preferred.

 Salary and Benefits

-Competitive nonprofit salary based on experience and benefits including health, vision, dental, retirement and vacation.
+Competitive nonprofit salary based on experience and benefits including health, vision, dental retirement and vacation.
+Salary range $35,000-$40,000.

-Please send a cover letter, resume, writing sample and three references via email to firstname.lastname@example.org.
+Position is open until filled.
+Start Date, June 1, 2014.
+Please send a cover letter, resume, writing sample and list of three references via email to firstname.lastname@example.org.
 If you have any questions, please contact Cynthia Davis at 402.438.8853.

 Nebraska Appleseed is an equal opportunity employer; people of color and individuals from diverse backgrounds are encouraged to apply.
 Nebraska Appleseed does not discriminate on the basis of race, color, national origin, ethnic background, religion, gender, sexual orientation, age, or handicap.